Yogesh-K-Matkar/react_concept_react_app/README.md

 2. Each JSX element/expression must have one parent element, which means if you try to return multiple elements React will throw and error.
+   Error: Adjacent JSX elements must be wrapped in an enclosing tag.

 3. Every JSX tag needs to be closed.
 You can self-closing tags for elements that don't have children, eg. <img src="url" />